Celebrating Voices of Influence: SIBA 2025, Gujarat Edition 4.0 and World Influencers Day 3.0 Lights Up Surat - www.lokmattimes.com

 Celebrating Voices of Influence: SIBA 2025, Gujarat Edition 4.0 and World Influencers Day 3.0 Lights Up Surat

-PNN Surat (Gujarat) [India], July 11: The city of Surat witnessed a vibrant convergence of visionaries, creators, and changemakers ...
+Surat (Gujarat) [India], July 10: The city of Surat witnessed a vibrant convergence of visionaries, creators, and changemakers on ...

 The event commenced with a compelling address by Mr. Nirav Chahwala, unveiling powerful insights into the ever-evolving social media landscape.
 He shared valuable data on global digital behavior, ad-centric platforms, and trends dominating user attention in 2025.
 His keynote helped creators realign their strategies with niche-based content and monetization opportunities, setting the tone for an enriching day.